Thought Leadership Studio Blog Posts:

 Do you value excellence in business?
 One definition of NLP (Neuro Linguistic Programming) is the study and replication of excellence.
 As such, it has many applications in business, particularly in Strategic Thought Leadership

-NLP was originally developed in the 1970s by linguist John Grinder and programmer Richard Bandler.
+NLP was originally developed in the 1970s by linguist Dr. John Grinder and then-student Richard Bandler.
 They created a language for decoding the communication skills of persuasion masters like Milton Erickson, the father of modern hypnotherapy and Fritz Perls, the founder of Gestalt Therapy.
 Further, Bandler and Grinder's syntax makes the formerly mysterious abilities teachable.
 They and other early leaders of NLP also modeled peak performers in sports, business, therapy, and science.

 NLP stands for Neuro-Linguistic Programming.Neuro- the nervous system, our capabilities in thinking and acting.

 Linguistic- the structure of language that enables us to utilize it for ...

 Programming said nervous system, for overcoming obstacles, resolving problems, and creating and sustaining outstanding levels of performance,